Robert J. Cross: Legacy

 The Robert J Cross Memorial Park was dedicated in Roscoe, Illinois in 2018.
 The park was named for Cross in honor of his contributions to settlement of the Roscoe area and his role in the local, county and state government.

-The Cross homestead, which was built between 1831 and 1845, was also purchased by the township of Roscoe, and will be renovated by the Roscoe Township Historical Society.
+In 2018, the Roscoe Township purchased the property that contains the Robert J Cross home, and designated the development as Founder's Park.
+Restoration of the home, which was built between 1831 and 1845, began in 2019 by the Roscoe Township Historical Society.
+The Society is raising private funds to complete the restoration of the homestead exterior.